TL;DR

 Choose Level Term Critical Illness Cover if you prioritise flexibility and peace of mind.
 The higher premium is an investment in certainty, providing a fixed lump sum that not only clears the mortgage but also leaves a significant financial surplus to handle the unpredictable costs that come with a serious illness.

-Ultimately, some protection is infinitely better than none.
+Ultimately, some protection is infinitely different from none.
 A serious illness is difficult enough without the added terror of losing your home.
 Both decreasing and level term policies are powerful tools for securing your family's future.
 The "best" one is the one that fits your budget, covers your specific type of mortgage, and aligns with your family's wider financial needs.

 Ready to compare your options?
 An expert adviser can provide personalised quotes for both structures, helping you see the real-world cost difference and make a fully informed decision.